josdem/hugo/content/jmetadata/ubuntu_installer.md

 **Instructions**

-1. In a terminal:
+In a terminal type:

 ```bash
 sudo dpkg -i JMetadata.deb
 ```

-2. Go to Ubuntu Launcher and search for JMetadata or you can run it from command line:
+Go to Ubuntu Launcher and search for JMetadata or you can run it from command line:

 ```bash
 JMetadata